 Wash Your Hands! – This should go without saying but washing your hands after using the bathroom and before eating is the easiest way to prevent the spread of the norovirus.
 Make sure to wash them for at least 20 seconds (sing the ABC song)!
 Dr. Bronner’s Soap doesn’t weigh that much and a little goes a long way, so there’s no reason why you shouldn’t carry some with you when you are out backpacking.

-Use Clean, Filtered, and Purified Water in Contaminated Areas (or boil your water)—Speaking of washing your hands, remember you can also get Norovirus by drinking contaminated water.
-So, in areas where Norovirus is present, make sure your water has been purified (as well as filtered) before drinking or using it for hand washing.
+Use Clean, Purified Water in Contaminated Areas (or boil your water)—Speaking of washing your hands, remember you can also get Norovirus by drinking contaminated water.
+So, in areas where Norovirus is present, either try to skip that area or make sure your water has been purified (filtering alone will not work as most filters do not filter out viruses) before drinking or using it for hand washing.
 It’s pointless to wash your hands if the water is contaminated.
 MOST FILTERS HIKERS CARRY DO NOT KILL THE VIRUS!
 For more information, check out the CDC on water treatment in the backcountry1,

 Use Bleach Wipes – Chlorine Bleach kills the virus.
 Chlorine Bleach kills the norovirus dead.
 Keep some chlorine bleach wipes on hand so you can use them at shelters or areas where you know norovirus is running rampant.
 Remember that it is bleach, so make sure not to touch clothes or gear (otherwise, you risk the chance of ruining them).
 According to the CDC, you want to use something with at least a 2% solution.
 A good one is Clorox Healthcare Bleach Germicidal Wipes.
 You can even buy small packets to keep with you through outbreak areas.
 Don’t forget to pack them out!